 Best Uses: Burl-festing.

 That said, there are better options.
 While we loved that they are leather, rubber, and nothing else, it meant that wearing them in hot weather was miserable.
 The Asolo Power Matic 200 is a good choice for those who want the durability of an all-leather boot, but with some of the advantages of modern materials technology; namely, weight and breathability.
-If you want something lighter and consistently cheaper, try the La Sportiva Eco 4.0.
+If you want something lighter and considerably cheaper, try the Keen Glarus which wins our Best Buy Award.

 — Atherton Phleger